Clematis Care And Practical Needs

 Clematis are relatively tolerant when it comes to pruning.
 Even with too much taken off or at the wrong time, they keep coming back.
 At worse, you may lose the following season’s flowers.
 When I inherited a few mature clematis plants that were overcrowded and tangled masses, I was initially fearful that I would kill the plant.
 But after a hard prune, they came back and with more vigour and healthier shoots.

-If you are unsure what variety or group your clematis falls into, leave it for a year.
+Pruning seems intimidating but is simple once you know which group your clematis belongs to.
+If you are still unsure what variety or group your clematis falls into, a safe bet is to wait and see – leave it for a year.
 It will be apparent when it flowers the following season.
+You can always do a hard prune every few years to rejuvenate an overgrown plant.

 Below is the list of essential tools needed to prune any group of clematis.
 Annual pruning is necessary encourage a healthy growth habit and blossoms:

-• Garden Gloves – Gardening gloves help keep hands clean and provide protection.
+- Garden Gloves – Gardening gloves help keep hands clean and provide protection.
 Fabric gloves with vinyl offer a good grip on the fingers and palm.
 Good for warmer weather.
-For more challenging jobs, a pair of suede or leather gloves go a long way.
-Not too comfortable in warmer weather, though

 Natural supports for clematis like a tree trunk is a beautiful way to create attractive interest and contrast in a garden.
 The tree’s bark provides a natural grip for the clematis.
 Here are a couple of tree ideas.